milzer-tech/checkout/README.md

 Enter the remaining data as you wish.
 You will find the other card number for different situations in this link: https://axcessms.docs.oppwa.com/tutorials/threeDSecure/TestingGuide

 ## New payment method
 One of the main goal of this package is to make it easy to add new payment methods.
-You need to create two classes and implement the related interfaces for a new payment method.
-Payment is usually done in two steps:
+You need to create a class that implements the related interfaces for a new payment method.
+All payment classes must implement the `PaymentContract` interface.
-1. Initiate payment: you need define this interface:

 ```php
 <?php